Aguaruna language: Phonological processes

 One important phonological process that occurs in Aguaruna is nasalisation.
 As mentioned above, nasality of vowels has a contrastive distribution with many minimal pairs.
 When found on a vowel, nasality spreads to the surrounding contiguous vowels and glides, but is blocked by consonants and word boundaries.

 For example, the word /tu-ĩ-ia/ 'from where?' contains a nasal high front vowel and this property spreads so that the word is pronounced [tũw̃iỹã]̃.

 There is some speculation that all nasal vowels arise from underlying syllable-final nasal segments that lack a specified articulator.
 Evidence for this theory can be found in the alternation between nasal V and VN in the word-final position.

 For example, /ɨtsaN/ 'sun' is pronounced as [ɨt́sã] and /yutaiN/ is pronounced as [yútãĩ].

 In addition, words in Aguaruna also may undergo denasalisation in certain conditions.
 This occurs in situations where the nasals /m, n/ are sounded by a sequence of contiguous oral vowels and sonorants when no nasal vowels are present.
 The result is either partial or complete denasalisation of /m/ and /n/, which are then pronounced as /b/ and /d/ respectively.

 This may occur in the beginning of a word: /míʃu/ 'cat' becomes [bíʃu] and /nɨḱa/ 'know' becomes [dɨḱa].
 This may also occur internally: /yamái/ 'now, today' becomes [ya^{m}bái] and /ináuk/ 'sweet potato' becomes [i^{n}dáuk].
 Note that these two examples display only partial denasalisation, which is generally the case in intervocalic position.
 Note that denasalisation typically does not happen in words that contain a single /a/ in the word-final position.

 Orthography

 The usual orthography is summarized in the following table.
-Official Awajun alphabet does not represent vowel nasality nor considers glotal stops.
-The Centro Amazónico de Antropología y Aplicación Práctica (CAAAP), a Catholic research institution, as well as texts from the Summer Institute of Linguistics, include former diacritics for nasality and glotal stops.
-Both official and CAAAP alphabets inherit its use of g from an old phonological analysis, now considered disproved, according to which there existed a phoneme /*/ŋ// underlying both intervocallic /[ɰ]/ and velar nasal phone /[ŋ]/.
+Official Awajun alphabet does not represent vowel nasality nor considers glottal stops.
+The Centro Amazónico de Antropología y Aplicación Práctica (CAAAP), a Catholic research institution, as well as texts from the Summer Institute of Linguistics, include former diacritics for nasality and glottal stops.
+Both official and CAAAP alphabets inherit its use of g from an old phonological analysis, now considered disproved, according to which there existed a phoneme /*/ŋ// underlying both intervocalic /[ɰ]/ and velar nasal phone /[ŋ]/.
 Though not the official alphabet nor the CAAAP one, other orthographic practices have included letter ñ for the nasalized palatal approximant phone /[j̃]/.
 Word accent is usually marked, if at all, by means of an acute accent ´ upon vowel letters just in 3 or more syllable words.